 Intergovernmental and private-sector impact: The bill contains no intergovernmental or private-sector mandates as defined in UMRA.
 It would increase the authorization of funds for the Child Care and Development Block Grant and increase some of the requirements for using those funds.
-The bill also would establish a new grant program for states to provide assistance to small business consortia and other entities to increase the availability of child care.
-The requirements associated with these programs would be conditions of assistance resulting from the state's voluntary participation in the program and thus not intergovernmental mandates as defined by UMRA.
+The bill also would establish a new grant program for states to provide assistance to small business consortiums and other entities to increase the availability of child care.
+The requirements associated with these programs would be conditions of assistance resulting from the states' voluntary participation in the program and thus not intergovernmental mandates as defined by UMRA.

-Estimate prepared by: Federal Costs: Donna Wong; Impact on State, Local, and Tribal Governments: Leo Lex; and Impact on the
+Estimate prepared by: Federal costs: Sheila Dacey; impact on state, local, and tribal governments: Leo Lex; impact on the private sector: Molly Dahl.

-Private Sector: Kate Bloniarz.

-Estimate approved by: Peter H. Fontaine, Deputy Assistant Director for Budget Analysis.
+Estimate approved by: Robert A. Sunshine, Assistant Director for Budget Analysis.